Vilcabamba to Machu Picchu

 Here we will get into our private transport van and make the nearly three hour ascent, right back up into the high Andes mountains via a drive up one of the most incredible valleys we have ever been to, into the heart of the Vilcabamba – famed refuge of the rebel Incas.
 We will spend our first night here in the Hostal Sixpac Manco, famed exporation outpost of Gene Savoy, ,Vincent Lee, Hugh Thomson, and many other explorers.

 The next day, from our hostal here in this quaint village we will explore the many Incan archaeological sites here, including Vitcos and the White Rock (personal favorites of KB’s).
 This is the Vilcabamba where Manco Inca and his small band of rebels first hid from, and then held off, the Spanish conquistadores for nearly 40 years before they went further into the jungle to escape, to Espiritu Pampa.
-We will take a half day to fully explore this area, one of the most interesting and beautiful in all of Peru, before continuing on upward to our first campsite where we will enjoy a BBQ feast prepared in the shadow of some of Peru’s most scenic mountains and glaciers.
+We will take a half day to fully explore this area, one of the most interesting and beautiful in all of Peru, before continuing on upward to our first campsite where we will enjoy dinner prepared in the shadow of some of Peru’s most scenic mountains and glaciers.

-The following day after a hot and hearty breakfast we will start the long descent to Yanatile and our third campsite in the warm upper reaches of the Amazon jungle.
+The following day after a hot and hearty breakfast we will start the descent to Yanatile and our third campsite in the warm upper reaches of the Amazon jungle.
 Along the way we will visit some Incan ruins and staircases that have only recently been discovered and continue to be uncovered bit by bit.
 This is a great opportunity to see a popular tourist attraction – before it has become popular !.

 The second option is one of our favorites – the additional one day trek to Llactapata.
 This optional hike begins after our drive from the end of the main trek at Yanatile, down to just outside of St. Theresa, where we will register and begin the walk to Llactapata.
 This route is much less traveled than the Salkantay route, and makes for a very quiet and peaceful walk through the forest.
 It ascends gently for about three hours before arrivng at the site of Llactapata, another Incan site overlooking Machu Picchu that has only recently began to receive visits and is still in the process of being uncovered.
 We will have ample time to explore the site, relax on it’s huge front lawn of grass, or whatever before camping for the night a short distance below it.
 People always comment on how much they enjoyed this portion of the trip.
 The next morning, we will walk down to the Aobamba river and arrive at the HydroElectric station.
 For those not choosing the optional 6 day extension and begin our walk to Aguas Calientes where the trek ends, but not before we bring you to your hotel (included) and purchase on your behalf at no extra cost all your documents and entrances (entrance ticket to Machu Pichu and Huayna Picchu, roundtrip bus ticket, return train ticket to Ollantaytambo.)
 These total about $135 per person, and are not included in the cost of the trek but we do purchase them for you (which takes a bit of work) and do not charge any fee for the service.